xvag/gcp/README.md

-# IaC for GCP with Terraform
+# IaC for Instavote App in GCP with Terraform